-With this game you create a place you want to go.
+With this game you create a place you want to go to.
 Start by saying, “I am going to __________, and I am taking ____________.”
-The object is to go through the alphabet in order, you starting with “A,” the next player “B,” and so on.
+The object is to go through the alphabet in order, you start with “A,” the next player “B,” and so on.
 If you can make it to “Z” that is great, but if not, the person that gets stuck loses the game.

 8. Word Scramble

+Next on this list of fun texting games is the “Word Scramble.”
 This is a simple word game that will keep your brain healthy.
 The first person can choose a category and start by texting a scrambled word to the opponent.
 The opponent then has to guess the word.
 You can make the game harder by setting a time limit.
-You can also play the game starting with three letter words and working your way up to bigger words for a bigger challenge.
+You can also play the game starting with three-letter words and working your way up to bigger words for a bigger challenge.